algosup/2023-2024-project-2-x86-retrogaming-team-4/documents/functional/functional-specifications.md

 ### User interface

-### Game mechanics
+### Game mechanics overview

 As we need to respect the original gameplay rules, we have to be focused on many aspects during development:

-- Graphics: This includes sprites for both pac-man and ghosts, as well as map elements such as walls, pallets, and bonus fruits
+- **Graphics**: This includes sprites for both pac-man and ghosts, as well as map elements such as walls, pallets, and bonus fruits
-- Map creation and gestion: This includes creating a map, managing pellets, fruit cycles, and other hazard on the map
+- **Map creation and gestion**: This includes creating a map, managing pellets, fruit cycles, and other hazard on the map
-- Gameplay: This includes moving, life system, score system and changes between levels
+- **Gameplay**: This includes moving, life system, score system and changes between levels
-- Moving: This includes both pac-man and ghosts deplacements and collision
+- **Moving**: This includes both pac-man and ghosts deplacements and collision
-- Sound: This includes music and sound effects
+- **Sound**: This includes music and sound effects
-- Score: This includes score storing and keeping high scores
+- **Score**: This includes score storing and keeping high scores

 #### Graphics